 Alexic anomia happens when you lose your ability to understand written words.
 You can no longer read and name words.
-This is a type of aphasia, which is a language disorder.
+This is a type of receptive aphasia, which is a language disorder that involves difficulty understanding spoken or written language.
 It is caused by the brain not functioning correctly.
 This is a serious condition that may change over time, depending on the cause.

 Stroke—Most Common Cause of Alexic Anomia

 Alexic anomia is caused by damage to the language areas of the brain, for example:

 Alexic anomia is more common in older people.
 Other factors that may increase your chance of alexic anomia include:

 Your doctor will ask about your symptoms and medical history.
 A physical exam will be done.
 A neurological examination and tests may also be done to check brain function.

 Imaging tests are used to evaluate the brain and other structures.
 These may include:

 You may be referred to a neurologist.
 This is a doctor who specializes in diseases of the nervous system.

 Talk with your doctor about the best plan for you.
 Treatment options include the following: